webxdc/webxdc-types/README.md

 When you develop your webxdc app in TypeScript, it's handy to have proper types for this API.
 This library provides those types for you.

+## Why use this?

+- you want better autocomplete in your IDE (js and ts)
+- you want to see docuemntation on hover in your IDE (js and ts)
+- you need types for typescript typechecking

 ## Usage

 You can install this using: